amf-paulinho/scriptdrop/README.md

 # What was the hardest part of the implementation?
 ## This is an excellent question!

-In the past years I was dedicated 100% to OOP languages and even though I had understood the paradigms of a functional language my brain was so used to OOP that often times was difficult to find solutions for simple problems and when I found them I dont have doubts that I did not take 100% advantage of Elixir's capabilities.
-This situation made me go back in time and relive the time when I was migrating from Desktop Development to Web Development; Being more specific, the biggest difficulty I faced was working with lists made up of Maps, Tuples or Structs and also getting the most out of the Ecto Framework; I knew the concepts but was hard to apply them.
-The Business part of the application was very clear to me since the first glance in the requirements document, but many times I felt like a Junior trying to implement something simple, often times failing and restarting the cycle.
-As the days went by this was easing as expected.
+In the past years I was dedicated 100% to OOP languages.
+Even though I had understood the paradigms of a functional language, my brain was so used to OOP that oftentimes I struggled to find solutions for simple problems.
+When I found them I’m sure I didn’t take 100% advantage of Elixir’s capabilities.
+This situation made me go back in time and relive when I was migrating from Desktop Development to Web Development.
+More specifically, the biggest difficulty I was faced was working with lists made up of Maps, Tuples or Structs and also getting the most out of the Ecto Framework.
+I knew the concepts but struggled to apply them.
+The Business part of the application was very clear to me since the first glance in the requirements document, but many times I felt like a Junior trying to implement something simple, oftentimes failing and restarting the cycle.
+As the days went by, this was easing as expected.

->Please, notice that a lot of decision that I had to take to implement a feature I had to think and take into consideration all aspects of a test or challenge, not just Coding, so I wasn't just thinking in performance and best practice but how to show what I can do with Phoenix and Elixir; clarifying a bit: of course I was taking in consideration Performance and Best Practices, but sometimes I gave preference to Show a coding Skill and Language/Framework capabilities over it.
-So for sure there are better ways to implement some features, performance-wise and architecture-wise.
+>In order to implement a feature, I had to consider all aspects of a test or challenge, not just coding.
+I wasn’t just thinking in terms of performance and best practice but also how to show what I can do with Phoenix and Elixir.
+So yes, there are better ways to implement some features, performance-wise and architecture-wise.

 # What would be your next couple of tasks if you had more time?
-## Even taking some risks extending what was asked for, I accomplished the Challenge!, but I still thinking that I have a lot to improve in the app!
+## Even taking some risks extending what was asked for, I accomplished the challenge, but I am still thinking that I have a lot to improve in the app!

 - [ ] Use best practices to hide sensitive data like secret keys from external APIs